terra-money/docs/docs/How-to/Run-a-full-Terra-node/Build-Terra-core.md

 ```

 ::: tip
-If encountering error: `terrad: command not found` <br>
-Confirm `go binary` path is correctly configured, using:
+If the `terrad: command not found` error message is returned, confirm that the go binary path is correctly configured by running the following command:

 ```
 export PATH=$PATH:$(go env GOPATH)/bin